Imipramine (By mouth)

 How to Use This Medicine:

-- Do not crush or chew the capsules.
-You may open the capsules and mix the medicine beads with soft food (pudding or applesauce).
+- Capsule: Do not crush or chew the capsule.
+You may open the capsule and mix the medicine beads with soft food (pudding or applesauce).
 Swallow the mixture without chewing.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.